OldManUmby/OSE.SRD.Wiki/7. Monsters/Monster Stats/Lycanthrope.md

 # Lycanthrope

-Jump to:navigation, search

 Shapechangers with a human and an animal form.

 - **Human form:** Have physical characteristics reminiscent of the associated animal type.
 - **Mundane damage immunity:** In animal form, can only harmed by silver weapons or magic.
 - **Languages:** In human form, can speak normally.
-In animal form, can only speak with animals of the associated type.
+In animal form, they can only speak with animals of the associated type.
 - **Armor:** Not used because it hinders shape-changing.
 - **Summon animals:** Can summon 1–2 animals of the associated type from the surrounding area (wererats summon giant rats.
 These arrive in 1d4 rounds.
 - **Wolfsbane:** If hit, must save versus poison or flee in terror.
 - **Reversion:** If killed, a lycanthrope reverts to its human form.
 - **Scent:** Horses and some other animals can smell lycanthropes and will become afraid.
-- **Infection:** A character who loses more than ½ their hit points from lycanthropes’ natural attacks (i.e. bites, claws) contracts lycanthropy.
+- **Infection:** A character who loses over ½ their hit points from lycanthropes’ natural attacks (i.e., bites, claws) contracts lycanthropy.
 Humans become were-creatures of the same type (run by the referee, henceforth); non-humans die.
 The disease takes full effect in 2d12 days, showing signs of infection after half the time.

 ## Devil Swine